LCCI Sends Debt Sustainability Warning As Tinubu Govt Plans To Borrow Another $2.2bn

 Almona expressed concern about the potential impact of external currency shocks caused by the depreciation of the naira against the dollar, which could complicate debt servicing.

-She noted that the Central Bank of Nigeria (CBN) has been struggling to boost foreign exchange supply to stabilise the naira, with little success.
+She noted that the Central Bank of Nigeria (CBN) has struggled to boost foreign exchange supply to stabilise the naira, with little success.

 Given these challenges, she stressed the importance of the government exercising caution in its borrowing practices, the Cable reports.

-Almona also urged the authorities to prioritise transparency and accountability in the use of borrowed funds to ensure effective utilisation.
+Almona also urged the authorities to prioritise transparency and accountability in using borrowed funds to ensure effective utilisation.

 China accounts for 81.98% of Nigeria's external debt